Frequently Asked Questions

 How do I get cords for my heaters and pumps out of the sump tubs?

-Baffle tub comes standard with a cord management grommet to easily get the cords out of your tub to connect your pumps, heaters, and other in-sump equipment without leaving a gaping hole for evaporation.
+Baffle tubs come standard with a cord management grommet to get the cords out of your tub to connect your pumps, heaters, and other in-sump equipment without leaving a gaping hole for evaporation.

 Back to Top